salesforce/speech-datasets/README.md

   `math.ceil(os.n_cpu() / num_replicas) - 1`.
 - `data_cache_mb`: (default `2048`): the number of megabytes the cache (for pre-fetching archive files into memory, as described [above](#archive-cache)) can contain.
+- `chunksize`: (default `32`): the number of utterances batched together for having their feature transformation computed.
+Consider reducing if data is loading too slow for multi-process use cases, or increasing if data is loading too slow for single-process use cases.
 - `spmodel`: (default `None`): the path to a `sentencepiece` model to use to tokenize the text
 - `token_list`: (default `None`): the path to a list of `sentencepiece` tokens (BPE, character, or word) to use to tokenize the text.
 The indices in `token_list` override those in `spmodel`.
 If the token `token_list` prepared by